DreamLayer

 • A new brain tier or provider implements the two-method VisionBrain / KnowledgeBrain protocols and registers with the router.

-• A new device implements the BLE framing and the frame adapter surface; everything above the seam is unchanged.
+• A new device implements the BLE framing and the frame adapter surface; everything above the seam is unchanged (a Brilliant Frame adapter already exists behind the frame-sdk capability).

 DreamLayer knowledge base.
 Every image is rendered by the product's own pipeline.
 Site repository